 Only websites with control over their DNS and the technical know-how to implement the changes are eligible.
 Plus they need the willingness and expertise required to accept payments in Bitcoin, and convert those funds back into traditional currencies.
 The technical requirements laid out above means a huge number of websites won’t have the ability to collect their hard-earned visitor contributions made through Brave.

-There is currently no page on the Brave website for publishers to sign up to receive their payments from Brave Software.
-Under the current model, Brave Software will contact publishers once they have more than 10 USD worth in Bitcoins pending payment.
+There’s currently no page on the Brave website for publishers to sign up to receive their payments from Brave Software.
+Under the current model, Brave Software will contact publishers once they’ve more than 10 USD worth in Bitcoins pending payment.
 I’ve contacted Brave Software and have been told I’ll be among the first publishers they’ll sign up once they start accepting publisher sign up.
 In other words, Brave is already collecting funds from their users but don’t have the system to pay publishers in place yet.

 Haven’t we been here before?

 Brave have anticipated the problems faced by Readability by redistributing unclaimed funds among their paying customer’s other visited websites.
-There is no transparency as to which websites on the customers’ ledger will actually receive any funds, but this way there is at least a guarantee that each contribution will reach a publisher.
+There’s no transparency as to which websites on the customers’ ledger will receive any funds, but this way there’s at least a guarantee that each contribution will reach a publisher.
 Even if it wasn’t the customers’ first or even second choice of publisher.

 I don’t see Brave succeeding without a Bitcoin market miracle happening first.
 Asking customers to pay for something they’re used to get for free is difficult enough.
-Add to that the inconvenience of dealing with Bitcoin and the improbability that websites they contribute funds to will actually accept the funds and the lack of transparency when it comes to which websites are accepting funds … .
-Brave Payments as it is right now is a big and over-complicated mess.
+Add to that the inconvenience of dealing with Bitcoin and the improbability that websites they contribute funds to will accept the funds and the lack of transparency when it comes to which websites are accepting funds … .
+Brave Payments as-is, is a big and over-complicated mess.

-I hope Brave will succeed —as online monetization needs an alternative to advertisement— but I wouldn’t bet a single Bitcoin on Brave.
+I hope Brave will succeed — as the web needs an alternative to advertising — but I wouldn’t bet a single Bitcoin on Brave.